squidarth/squidarth.github.io/_posts/2018-06-09-rust-threads-detach.md

 ...
 ```

-But, admidst all of those calls are two that pop up around when
+But amidst all of those calls are two that pop up around when
-we print out "Inner Thread `" that seem relevant: `clone` and
+we print out "Inner Thread 1" that seem relevant: `clone` and
 `futex`.

 However, there is only one call to each of those, despite the